danieljmg/SPLs-BitBlasting-URS/README.md

    4. The end-results (Boolean CNF + appended numerical features CNF) of the 7 SPLs are pre-computed and accesible at: */home/caosd/Desktop/featuremodels/sat/DIMACS*

-2. Count the number of CNF clauses based on the number of bits (range) of the numerical features.
+2. Count the number of CNF clauses of the DIMACS models based on the number of bits (range) of the numerical features.
+The numerical features are located in the header of each DIMACS model.

-3. Measure the time to count all the valid configurations by sharpSAT.
+3. Measure the average time to count all the valid configurations by sharpSAT 97 times.
+For this, there are Bash scripts for each model at: */home/caosd/Desktop/UFscripts/SharpSATCounting* as well as a generic one (*generic.sh*).
+In case of the specific ones, you must run them using *Time* at the LXTerminal as:  *time ./NAME.sh*.
+In case of the generic one, two input parameters must be declared, number of counting repetitions and the location of the DIMACS model, for example:  *./generic.sh 97 /home/caosd/Desktop/featuremodels/sat/DIMACS/axtls_2_1_4.dimacs*.

 4. Measure the time to URS a configuration by SMARCH.

-   1. *2, 3, and 4* are all done with the script *evaluation.py* fount at: */home/caosd/PycharmProjects/splc19/HCS_Optimizer*
-   2. To perform the measurement the following pieces of codes must be active, and the rest as a comment.
-SharptSAT and the rest of the tools are already configured in the script.
-   3. Some caveats are:
-      1. *target = "X"*  where X is the name of the SPL.
-The example alternatives are available as a comment in the script's header.
-      2. *tool = "Y"* where Y is sharpSAT in this case.
-      3. *size = N* where N is ...
-(JEHO)
+For this, there are Bash scripts for each model and number of samples tested in the research (i.e., *100*, *300*, *500*) at: */home/caosd/Desktop/UFscripts/SharpSATSampling* as well as a generic one (*generic.sh*).
+In case of the specific ones, you must run them accessing the folder with the name of the feature model and execute the desired number of samples in the LXTerminal:  *./NUMBER_OF_SAMPLES.sh*.
+In case of the generic one, two input parameters must be declared, number of samples and the name of the DIMACS model located at the folder *featuremodels*, for example:  *./generic.sh 100 Dune*.